UMAprotocol/docs/docs/dev-ref/bug-bounty.md

 UMA offers substantial rewards for discoveries that can prevent the loss of assets, the freezing of assets, or harm to users.

-All rewards will be paid in ETH, and the amount of compensation will vary depending on bug severity.
+All rewards will be paid in $UMA, and the amount of compensation will vary depending on bug severity.
 Reward amounts typically correspond to severity in the following manner.

 |  Severity                | Reward amount in USD |
 | ----------------------- | ------------------ |